WaterWipes case study

 Ireland-based health and beauty company, WaterWipes, began working with Amazon Advertising by leveraging sponsored ads search advertising solutions, reaching shoppers using keyword targeting.

 To complement this and expand their customer base, they looked to add display advertising, specifically leveraging the Amazon DSP.
 Amazon DSP falls within the Amazon Advertising portfolio of products and allows marketers to connect with their customers programmatically and at scale.
 This combination ultimately drove greater sales for the WaterWipes product.

-As a part of the campaign with the Amazon DSP, they leveraged display ads with e-commerce creative to deliver high-performing creative to Amazon audiences – integrating the power of unique and familiar Amazon features such as customer reviews, coupon offers, Add to Cart, and Shop now.
+As part of the campaign with the Amazon DSP, they leveraged display ads with e-commerce creative to deliver high-performing creative to Amazon audiences – integrating the power of unique and familiar Amazon features, such as customer reviews, voucher offers, Add to Basket and shop now.

 With access to Amazon’s exclusive first-party audience segments, WaterWipes was able to reach specific in-market and lifestyle segments.
 For example, WaterWipes engaged customer groups who are actively shopping for baby products.
 Additionally, they expanded their audience reach by messaging shoppers both on and off Amazon, delivering ads across leading third-party sites and apps, and through the largest exchanges.

 Provided with robust performance analytics, the mix of search and display delivered powerful results for WaterWipes.
 The campaign resulted in a combined return on ad spend (ROAS) of £8.12 from merchandise sales on Amazon vs their goal of a £1 ROAS.

 Beyond sales, WaterWipe’s brand index increased during the campaign and remained above the category index post-campaign.